Shawtygold/Twitch-Notifier/README.md

 ## Twitch-Notifier

-This is a bot that sends notifications about the start of a stream on Twitch to your Discord server.
+This is a Discord bot that sends notifications about the start of a stream on Twitch to your Discord server.
+(Library: DSharpPlus)

 ### Commands